Finance

 Education Property Tax Credit

-If you own your home and pay property taxes, you could be eligible to save up to $350.00 for the 2023 tax year with the Manitoba government’s Education Property Tax Credit (EPTC).
+If you own your home and pay property taxes, you could be eligible to save up to $350.00 for the 2023 and 2024 tax year a with the Manitoba government’s Education Property Tax Credit (EPTC).
 The credit helps to cover the school taxes you pay, either directly on your municipal property tax statement or through your income tax return.
-Seniors may be eligible for additional savings.
+Seniors may be eligible for an additional top-up of $200 minus 0.50% of family net income.

 For more information